 Dreaming of going to Rome, Paris, Turks and Caicos, Cancun or the Taj Mahal on your next vacation?
 If you follow every travel warning, you’ll never get there.
 Travel bans are different, but warnings at most levels are just warnings, not advice not to go.

 The United States issues travel warnings on 4 levels, and these “Level 2” countries mean to simply exercise increased caution and be careful in large crowds.
 Basically, don’t be an idiot – which is good advice anywhere.

-We’ve written a great resource which breaks down what travel warnings actually mean, including links to what they really suggest.
+We’ve got a great resource which breaks down what travel warnings actually mean, including links to what they really suggest.
 Most of the time, they’re just telling you to be careful.
 They’re not telling you not to go.
 Again, covid-19 warnings are different, but those involving petty theft, etc are simply information.
 The world is too amazing to miss.

 There’s A Magic Day Or Week To Book Travel

 Know this: Black Friday and Cyber Monday are no joke, but they’re the very closest thing you’ll find to a magical day to book travel.
 Hint: it’s not “Tuesday”.
 To score the best flight deals, it’s often more about when you want to go than when you want to book, and setting price alerts to see when prices do change.